 The CEA accredited Intensive English Program (IEP) at the partner school Western Washington University is comprised of English language courses that prepare international students for studying in the US and improve one's general language level.

 The intensive language classes (24 hours per week) are divided into 6 levels and last an entire quarter (approximately three months).
-The following quarters and application deadlines (for those who can pay for the program on their own the application deadlines can be very late (application should be sent directly to the IEP team up to approximately 6 weeks before the program start):
+The following quarters are available, and for those who can pay for the program on their own the application deadlines can be very late (application should be sent directly to the IEP team up to approximately 6 weeks before the program start):

 - Fall Quarter: Mid-September until Early December